 Measuring your carbon footprint: from intention to action

 Cloud providers offer tools to measure carbon emissions from the use of their cloud services.
 But these tools don’t support multicloud environments, and they don’t account for the footprint of on-premises services.
-More importantly, these tools are fundamentally backward-looking, lacking both the time and dimensional granularity required for carbon-emission analytics and optimization insights.
-Environmental sustainability emphasizes our collective responsibility to take action; for this, we need intelligence and analytics, not just historical reports.
+More importantly, these tools are fundamentally backward-looking.
+They lack both the time and dimensional granularity required to derive carbon-emission analytics and optimization insights.
+Environmental sustainability emphasizes our collective responsibility to take action.
+For this, we need real-time intelligence and analytics, not just historical reports.

 As executive mandates reach technology leadership teams, your organization’s carbon reduction goals will become more tangible.
-You’ll need to shift from intent to action, from passive reporting to active reduction initiatives.
+As a result, you’ll need to shift from intent to action, from passive reporting to active reduction initiatives.

 Introducing Carbon Impact

-The Carbon Impact app from Dynatrace measures and reports the carbon footprint of all Dynatrace-monitored hosts across your entire hybrid and multicloud environment, in a single interface.
+The Carbon Impact app from Dynatrace measures and reports the carbon footprint of all Dynatrace-monitored hosts across your entire hybrid and multicloud environment in a single interface.
 The app translates utilization metrics, including CPU, memory, disk, and network I/O, into their CO2 equivalent (CO2e).
-It was developed with guidance from the Sustainable Digital Infrastructure Alliance (SDIA), expanding on formulas from Cloud Carbon Footprint.
+Dynatrace engineers developed the app using guidance from the Sustainable Digital Infrastructure Alliance (SDIA), expanding on formulas from Cloud Carbon Footprint.

 With Carbon Impact, you can explore the sources of your IT carbon footprint, regardless of where your workloads run.
 The app automatically identifies opportunities to reduce carbon emissions, capturing the details needed to analyze and make informed decisions.
-Granular reports and host-level details provide a focus for carbon reduction initiatives.
+It also generates granular reports and host-level details to provide a focus for carbon reduction initiatives.

 The Carbon Impact dashboard: Your IT carbon footprint overview